K4liber/subinterpreters/README.md

 programming language (e.g. GIL).
-- The full multi-core potential in `Python` is hard to achieve since the initial decision on the language behaviour. `GIL` is a simple solution for the thead-safety problems, but it is a blocker for utilizing multiple cores.
+- The full multi-core potential in `Python` is hard to achieve since the initial decision on the language behaviour. `GIL` is a simple solution for the thread-safety problems, but it is a blocker for utilizing multiple cores.
-- `per-interpreter GIL` seems like a promising approach for multi-core ...
+- `Per-interpreter GIL` seems like a promising approach for multi-core utilization.
 But lets wait for 3.13 and a solid interface, together with external modules support.
 - `Python` has a lot of cons, but a lot of of people still love it, mostly due to the  great, initial simplicity of writing programs in `Python`.
 Prototyping with `Python` is easy and fast.

-# <a name="playground"></a>Play with a per-interpreter GIL yourself
+## <a name="playground"></a>Play with a per-interpreter GIL yourself

 I have created a simple application with a GUI (using QT) in order to show an example of using `Subinterpreter` as an unit of execution.
 I strongly encourage you to playaround with the code.

-There is already an implemention[1] of a Python interface for `interpreters` C API, but I found it too complex for my case (running a bunch of pure functions) and I have introduced the more briefly implementation ...
+There is already an implemention[1] of a Python interface for `interpreters` C API, but I found it too complex for my case (running a bunch of pure functions) and I have introduced the more briefly implementation.

-TODO python example execution intructions ...

-TODO JS example execution instructions ...

-TODO C# example execution intructions ...
-(ChatGPT helped with the implementation of this simple program)

-Sometimes using `per-interpreter GIL`, CPUs are not fully utilize and I can only guess that the reason is not good enough context switching.
-The same situation we encounter with `Web Workers` ...

-## Environment
-### Ubuntu
+### Environment preparation
+#### Install pyqt

 `sudo apt install python3-qtpy`

-### Conda env
+#### Create Conda env

 Firstly, install the `Conda` package manager if you do not have it yet: https://conda.io/projects/conda/en/latest/user-guide/install/index.html.